-As there are only four ingredients needed to make these Milo Balls, it’s a great recipe to make with the kids.
+As there are only four ingredients needed to make them, it’s a great recipe to make with the kids.
 My boys love making these, especially when it comes time to lick off the mixture stuck to their hands after rolling the balls!!
-Along with taking no time at all to make, I also love that these Milo Balls are freezer friendly, I usually pop them into a ziplock bag and store in the freezer until needed.
-Otherwise they last 7 days in the fridge in an airtight container.
-They are perfect for any occasion including birthday parties, Christmas, Easter and they are also a yummy lunchbox treat for the kids.
+Along with taking no time at all to make, I also love that these Milo balls are freezer friendly, I usually pop them into a ziplock bag and store in the freezer until needed.
+Otherwise, they last seven days in the fridge in an airtight container.
+They are perfect for any occasion including birthday parties, Christmas, Easter, and they are also a yummy lunchbox treat for the kids.

-While I normally roll these Milo Balls in coconut once rolled, you can also roll them in Milo Powder to give them an even bigger Milo Hit.
+While I normally roll these in coconut once rolled, you can also roll them in Milo powder to give them an even bigger Milo hit.
 If you try this, I’d love to hear what you think!